 Support the Students

-To make monthly contributions, please become a Friend of Natik
+To make monthly contributions to Natik, please visit our Friend of Natik Donation Page

 Or write a check with the designation “Santiago Scholarship Program” (or Ruk’ux) and mail it to:

 PO Box 55071

 Boston, MA 02205-5071